 Fully understand your target audience’s personas and unique needs and, then, tailor your messaging accordingly.
 If you’ve already collected visitor data with your website or other landing pages, you can uncover some of those valuable insights with your web analytics software.
-For example, I usually use the demographic and interests reports in Google Analytics to understand the age, gender and in-market segments and categories of my audience.
+For example, I usually use the Demographics and Interests reports in Google Analytics to understand the breakdown of age, gender, in-market segments and categories of my audience.
 Conducting additional surveys and interviews could be a good way of learning more about the pains of your potential customers.

 Create a very neat and clean design and layout.
 Start with a simple wireframe and work around it with your UX experts or web designers.
-Approximately 53% of conversion optimization strategists say that the most effective tactics would be to simplify the landing page creation and redesign, which is also one of the most difficult tactics (source: Ascend2).
+A more effective tactic would be to simplify the landing page creation and redesign, which is also one of the most difficult tactics.

 Pay careful attention to the fold.
 While there’s no general right or wrong in planning long or short landing pages, it’s quite important to include your top unique selling propositions above the fold where the page’s initially viewable area exists.
 That way, you will be able to grab users’ attention faster.
 Don’t require your visitors to scroll down for the most valuable information you’ve got.
 Make it pop out!

-Keep in mind that your visitors are diverse, and one variation of content just cannot fit them all.
-Use advanced audience segmentation and personalization tools to deliver the right content variations to the right users.
-The more you test, the more you’ll be able to maximize conversions and overall user satisfaction and experience.
+Keep in mind that your visitors are diverse, and one type of experience just cannot fit them all.
+Use advanced audience segmentation and personalization strategies to deliver the right content variations to the right users.
+The more you test and personalize, the more you’ll be able to maximize conversions and overall user satisfaction and experience.